Shohei Ohtani: 2020: Continued injury struggles

-2021: AL MVP
+2021: Unanimous AL MVP

 After the results of the 2019 and 2020 seasons, Ohtani spent the offseason overhauling himself.
-He adjusted his diet based on blood-sample analysis and started squatting heavily again, focusing on strengthening his lower half and bulking up to 225 pounds.
-He threw bullpen sessions earlier than usual and took batting practice against live pitching, an offseason first for him.
-Ohtani also embraced data and technology to optimize his training and recovery by visiting Driveline Baseball, a popular player-development destination for underperforming pitchers, where he also tinkered with a changeup.
-Furthermore, in spring training, the Angels general manager Perry Minasian, manager Joe Maddon, and Ohtani agreed to allow Ohtani to play without limitations or restrictions and drop the "Ohtani Rules", a plan the Angels mirrored from Ohtani's schedule in Japan and had implemented since his 2018 rookie season that restricted his usage to a schedule of pitching once a week and hitting only three to four times between starts.
-Free of the "Ohtani Rules", Ohtani would be in charge of his own daily diagnostics with Maddon to determine his pitching and hitting schedule.
+He adjusted his diet, threw bullpen sessions earlier than usual and took batting practice against live pitching, an offseason first for him.
+He also embraced data and technology to optimize his training and recovery and also tinkered with a changeup.
+Furthermore, in spring training, the Angels and Ohtani agreed to allow him to play without limitations or restrictions and drop the "Ohtani Rules", a plan the Angels mirrored from Ohtani's schedule in Japan and had implemented since his 2018 rookie season that restricted his usage to a schedule of pitching once a week and hitting only three to four times between starts.